 Any business trading with the EU will need some form of export system.
 After an uncertain few years, we now have clarity about future trade with the EU.
 Now it’s time to make the business changes for our EU free trade agreement.
 In this article, we look under the covers of what’s involved & why it’s done.

 Keeping your head with the changing tide

 In this series “Keeping your head with the changing tide”, we grapple with the changes in trading with the EU.
 We explore how to steer your business systems for better export results.
 Firstly, we set the scene in “Export System: Gain Better Clarity to Avoid Confusion”.
-Our second article looks at “How to Reduce Export Cost”.
+Our second article looks at “How to Reduce Export Cost with Digital”.
 In our third article we look at reducing paperwork and improving flow in “Avoid Feeling Exposed with an Electronic Customs Declaration”.
 Finally, we round off with “How do I Manage Change and Keep People Happy?”.